kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   The project uses `CODEOWNERS` files across its repositories to enforce ownership in alignment with the documented GitHub team-based governance.

+  **TODO for maintainers:** While `CODEOWNERS` files reference GitHub teams, the membership of those teams is only visible to members of the organization and not publicly accessible.
+The TOC reviewers suggest considering a tool that manages org and team membership declaratively via public configuration, such as [cilium/team-manager](https://github.com/cilium/team-manager) ([config example](https://github.com/cilium/community/tree/main/ladder)), [CLOWarden](https://github.com/cncf/clowarden) ([config example](https://github.com/cncf/people)), or a similar tool, to improve transparency and auditability of project membership.

 - [x] **Document adoption and adherence to the CNCF Code of Conduct or the project's CoC which is based off the CNCF CoC and not in conflict with it.**

   <!-- (TOC Evaluation goes here) -->